straybiker/HA-load-balancer/README.md

 > These scripts are based on my own needs, such as an integration with my car.
 Future developments may make it more generic.

 This load balancer checkes the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
 The total power to use, household + EV charger, is limited by a parameter.
-This load balancer uses 3 phase power and a max current of 16A.
+This load balancer uses 3 phases power and a maximum current of 16A.
-The current script also checks the accu state of a BMW.
-When forecasted accu state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
+The current script also checks the battery state of a BMW.
+When forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.

 ## Installation
-- Create a new automation and paste the yaml code of LoadbalanceEVCharger.yamlinto it
+- Create a new automation for the laod balancer and paste the yaml code of LoadbalanceEVCharger.yamlinto it
-- Create a new script and paste the yaml code of the SetChargerParams.yaml in it
+- Create a new script to update the charger and paste the yaml code of the SetChargerParams.yaml in it
-- [Optional] Create a new automation and paste the yaml code of resetCharger.yaml in it
+- [Optional] Create a new automation to reset the charger parameters when the car is disconnected and paste the yaml code of resetCharger.yaml in it

 ## Prerequisites
 The load balancer is currently build to used in combination with an Alfen Eve Pro and BMW EV, but can be easily adjusted to use with another charger or car.